zhenduowen/zhenduowen.github.io/_posts/2025-10-08-cs336-assignment1-basics.md

 - `/tests/` includes all the unit tests, and `adapters.py` connects these unit tests with our implementations in `/cs336_basics/`. `pyproject.toml` is the `uv` project file that contains all the dependencies needed for this project.
 To run the tests, first use `uv` to set up the dependencies, and then run `uv run pytest`.
 If a corresponding unit has not been implemented, a `NotImplementedError` will be raised.
 - Create a `/data/` folder. `TinyStoriesV2-GPT4.txt` (training and validation) can be found [here](https://huggingface.co/datasets/roneneldan/TinyStories/tree/main), and `owt.txt` (training and validation) can be found [here](https://huggingface.co/datasets/stanford-cs336/owt-sample/tree/main).
 Download the datasets to `/data/`.
 Add this folder to `.gitignore` so that Git ignores the datasets.

 I am following the spring 2025 version of assignment 1.
-Assignment 1 does not change much from 2025 to 2026.

 ## Byte-Pair Encoding Tokenizer